 But other guests might not mind staying very close to the center of town.
 In fact, long time readers Emoeke and Nikolaj Ullmann have a great guest post on our website about their stay at the Bicok Ecolodge, walking distance to the center of town.
 From Nikolaj’s photography in the article, it’s clear that staying near town need not get in the way of seeing birds, insects, and more!

-However, if you want to consider staying well outside of town we have two of our own recommendations. the Birdwatchers House and Angel Paz.
+However, if you want to consider staying well outside of town we have two of our own recommendations: the Birdwatchers House and Refugio Paz de Las Aves.
 The Birdwatcher’s House in Santa Rosa de Mindo is perfect for photographers looking to for excellent backdrops for hummingbirds, toucans, and other unique species.
-Angel Paz is great for hummingbirds but is best known for its active Cock of the Rock lek and many species of Antpitta that willing come to eat worms in view of visitors!
+Refugio Paz is great for hummingbirds but is best known for its active Cock of the Rock lek and many species of Antpitta, like the famous Maria, that are willing come to eat worms in view of visitors!

 So What AbouT The Birds?